ChristosBaztekas/Pension-Investment-Tool/README.md

 About

 RIRA is a web app that helps consultants to close new customers.
-Specifically, the app contain three useful insurance tools that consultant use them so as to the end of showing off , they manage to close the customer.
+Specifically, the app contains three useful insurance tools that consultant use them so as to the end of showing off , they manage to close the customer.

 This app based on 3-tier architect.
 Here, are the diagrams for our app.